hoon-node/Node-Setup/Speedrun Any%.md

-# Node-Setup (Wireguard)
+# Node-Setup (Wireguard or V2Ray)

-Check https://github.com/sentinel-official/docs/tree/master/guides/nodes/dVPN for lengthily guide
+Check [https://github.com/sentinel-official/docs/tree/master/guides/nodes/dVPN](https://docs.sentinel.co/node-setup) for lengthily guide

 Prerequisites:
+1. Update and Upgrade

+    ```sudo apt update && sudo apt upgrade -y```

+‎

-1. Have cURL package installed
+2. Have cURL package installed

     ```sudo apt-get install --yes curl```

 ‎

-2. Be root
+3. Be root

     ```sudo -i```

 ‎

-## Method 1 - One line auto-restart Node-Setup
+## 1 line auto-restart Node-Setup

 ‎

 * You will be asked to choose a name for your node (moniker).
 The answer has to be more than 4 letters.
-* You will be asked to set a gigabyte price for your node.
-Where 1 DVPN = 1000000udpvn.
-Your answer must include udvpn after the numbers (e.g. 500000udvpn).
-* You will be asked to set a hourly price for your node.
-Where 1 DVPN = 1000000udpvn.
-Your answer must include udvpn after the numbers (e.g. 500000udvpn).
 * You will be asked to choose a key name.
-You can also choose to recover existing wallets with this script after the script is done scripting.
+You can also choose to recover existing wallet after the script is done scripting.
-* Once the script is finnished save your mnemonic, starting command and (node)wallet address (neither will be shown again).
+* Once the script is finished save your mnemonic, starting command and (node)wallet address (neither will be shown again).
+* You can change the default min price once the installation has finished

 ‎